FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Simulation study

-We conducted extensive simulations to examine FLAME’s performance under various settings.
-Binary outcomes were generated from a model with linear predictor ${\rm logit}(p_i)=\Xbf_i\betabf + \sum_{j=1}^{J_i} f(z_{ij})$.
-We set $\Xbf_i\betabf=-3.5+0.1X_{i1}$ and $X_{i1}\sim N(0,1)$, which, under the assumption of no-exposure (number of exposure episodes $J_i=0$), corresponds to a baseline event rate around $3$\%.
-The number of episodes $J_i$ was generated independently with equal probabilities in the set of integers $\{0,1,\ldots,15\}$; the duration of each exposure event $z_{ij}$ was generated independently and uniformly on the interval $(0,30]$.
-We varied the sample size $I \in \{1000, 2000, 5000\}$ and the number of basis functions $K \in\{ 30, 40, 50\}$.
+The number of episodes $J_i$ was generated independently with equal probabilities over $\{0,1,\ldots,15\}$, and episode duration $z_{ij}$ were generated independently from a uniform distribution on $(0,30]$.
+We varied the sample size $I \in \{1000, 2000, 5000, 10000\}$ and the dimension of basis $K \in\{30, 40, 50\}$.
 Four shapes were considered for the RAF $f(\cdot)$: linear, piecewise linear, logarithm, and sigmoid.
-Parameters of the RAF such as the slope of the linear RAF were chosen through trial and error to achieve event rates of $10\%, 30\%, \text{ and }50\%$, which is another simulation setting we considered.
-See Supplementary Materials Table \ref{supp-tab:exact-raf} for the exact functions used.
+Parameters of the RAF such as the slope of the linear RAF were calibrated to achieve event rates of $10\%, 30\%, \text{ and }50\%$, which constitute an additional simulation factor.
+The exact functional forms are provided in the Supplementary Materials.

-To conduct inference we used MCMC sampling implemented in {\ttfamily Stan} and used four chains with $1000$ warm up iterations and $2000$ sampling iterations.
-There were a total of $108$ simulation scenarios and $100$ simulations for each scenario, leading to a total of $10{,}800$ simulation experiments.
-The RAF estimator, $\widehat{f}(z)$, was evaluated against the true RAF, $f(z)$, using the integrated squared error (ISE) $\int_0^{30}\{\widehat f(z) - f(z)\}^2dz$.
+In total, we considered $144$ simulation scenarios, each replicated $1000$ times.
+The estimated RAF, $\widehat{f}(z)$, was evaluated against the true function $f(z)$ using the integrated squared error (ISE), $\int_0^{30}\{\widehat f(z) - f(z)\}^2dz$.
+Pointwise coverage probabilities were averaged over the domain to obtain overall coverage.